 All applications must demonstrate the international aims of global impact, growth and diversification, global citizenship.
 Placements that can actively help gain knowledge and experience to encourage employability for our student body are actively encouraged.

 Please note that funding is not available to agency, temporary or hourly-paid members of staff.

-The next deadline for applications is Friday 25 February 2022.
-Please complete the form.
+The next deadline for applications is Monday 19 December 2022.
+Please complete the Erasmus+ Staff Mobility Application form.

 Please note that all applications need to have already been approved by your line manager.

 Funding is available to contribute to the cost of subsistence and travel.
 The final amount depends on how long you go for and the destination.
 Funding is available to contribute to the cost of subsistence and travel.
 The funding amount you are entitled to will depend on where you want to go and for how long.
 Please refer to the subsistence rates and travel rates tables.